ray-ers/ray-ers.github.io/_pages/atelier.md

 <section class="cv-section">
     <p style="text-align: center;">
-        This collection is a marker of change.
-Through individual pictures, I trace my steps in photography, my approach to storytelling, and the path of my own self-discovery.
+        Atelier is a visual record of places, journeys, and ordinary moments.
+Through photography, I explore how people inhabit landscapes, how cities change, and how my own way of seeing has developed over time.
     </p>
 </section>